 Best hybrids for under £250 a month

-Happily, manufacturers are turning their attention to low-emission, fuel-sipping tech too.
-But what’s on offer if you’ve got £250 per month to spend?
+Manufacturers are turning their attention to low-emission, fuel-sipping tech too.
+So what’s on offer if you’ve got £250 per month to spend?

 After a decade-long hiatus, the Toyota Corolla is once again available in the UK and now features hybrid power.
 It replaces the uber-sensible Auris hybrid which, while not being the most exciting car in the world, was a practical and extremely frugal alternative to the Ford Focus and VW Golf.

 With a sharp new face and a rakish rear end, the Corolla looks significantly more interesting than the Auris did, at least.
 Two hybrid options are available, with the smaller 1.8-litre version essentially the same unit you’ll find in the Prius.
 That means a 10.9-second 0-62mph run and 55+ mpg.